Nat-the-Kat/OpenShock-TaskMaster/docs/wifi.md

 # **wifi.json contents**

-wifi.json is contains the "networks" array which is an array of simple objects.
+wifi.json contains the "networks" array which is an array of simple objects.

 example file: